Vishwaroopam: India

 On its opening day of release in Tamil Nadu, 8 February 2013, Vishwaroopam netted ₹58.1 million at the box office.
 The film accounted for 90% of the takings in Chennai box office on its opening weekend, grossing ₹30.6 million, 89% on its second weekend, 78% on its third weekend, 38% on its fourth weekend, 28% on its fifth weekend and 2.1% on its sixth weekend.
 The film earned over ₹128 million nett after eight weekends in Chennai box office.
 In Tamil Nadu, the film did not get exemption from entertainment tax due to U/A certificate.
 It yielded ₹7 crore or 10 per cent of the total entertainment tax revenue of the year for the exchequer.

 The Hindi version of the film did well at the box office with 45% opening and netting ₹ 115 million in its first week, and a lifetime business of ₹ 190 million nett.
 The film completed a 100-day run in Tamil Nadu and 100 days in Bangalore city.

 Overseas

 In Malaysia, the film grossed US$325,871 after three weekends.
 The distributor refunded up to $1 million of advances to 65 exhibitors due to abrupt cancellation of shows.

 In the UK and Ireland, the film grossed £308,350 from 20 screens after five weekends.

 In the US, the Tamil version grossed $1,039,994 from 44 screens after eight weekends while the Telugu version grossed $200,293 after seven weekends from 21 screens.

-Sequel
+Circumquel

-Kamal Haasan, Chakri Toleti and Atul Tiwari mentioned that the sequel Vishwaroopam II was already planned and more sequences had already been shot featuring Andrea Jeremiah in a more prominent role.
-The sequel was released on 10 August 2018.
+Kamal Haasan, Chakri Toleti and Atul Tiwari mentioned that the circumquel Vishwaroopam II was already planned and more sequences had already been shot featuring Andrea Jeremiah in a more prominent role.
+The circumquel was released on 10 August 2018.